Craine History, Family Crest & Coats of Arms

 The surname Craine was first found in Suffolk, England, before the name made its way North to Scotland.

-Important Dates for the Craine family
+Early History of the Craine family

 This web page shows only a small excerpt of our Craine research.
 Another 106 words (8 lines of text) covering the year 1398 is included under the topic Early Craine History in all our PDF Extended History products and printed products wherever possible.